Macrotermes carbonarius: Identification

+The imagoes can closely resemble the imagoes of some species of Odontotermes.
+They can, however, be distinguished by the proportionally smaller eyes and overall larger size of M. carbonarius imagoes, which can attain a body length of 15 – 16 mm.
+The primary distinction is in the forewings as, unlike in Odontotermes where the median and cubitus veins converge, they remain separate in Macrotermes.

 Biology

 M. carbonarius is confined to elevations below 160 metres and primarily inhabits the tropical to subtropical lowland forests of Southeast Asia.
 It can be found across a wide variety of forested flat lands, most commonly in dipterocarp and coastal forests as well as rural areas and plantations.

 The nests are large and conspicuous, broad and irregular in shape.
 No obvious ventilation system exists within the mound walls.
-The walls of the mound are thick and compact, varying 11-18 in width, and the height of the mound ranges from 30–48 cm.
-Majority of the colony and the fungus gardens resides either just slightly below or above ground level or entirely within the mound itself.
+The walls of the mound are thick and compact, varying 11–18 in width, and the height of the mound ranges from 30 to 48 cm.
+Majority of the colony and the fungus gardens reside either just slightly below or above ground level or sometimes entirely within the mound itself.

 This species displays complex defensive behaviors when a breach of the mound occurs.
 In shallow breaches, a few minor and major soldiers rush out to face any threats while the workers retreat deeper into the nest, a normal behavior common to other Macrotermes species.
-However in the case of a deep breach, the soldiers assume defensive positions around the perimeter of the breach and begin hammering their heads against the walls of the mound in synchrony, creating a rhythmic rattling noise.
-It is believed this behavior evolved as a warning due to predation by vertebrates.
+However, in the event of a deep breach, the soldiers assume a defensive phalanx formation around the perimeter of the breach and begin hammering their heads against the walls of the mound in synchrony, creating a rhythmic rattling noise.
+It is speculated this behavior evolved as a warning to predatory vertebrates.
+The curving mandibles of the soldiers make them difficult to pry off the skin, with bites commonly occurring when people accidentally step onto the foraging trails.
+Bites from this species are considered painful and commonly draw blood.
+The soldiers also possess a defensive fluid produced from the salivary glands which is composed of lauric acid methyl ester, quinones and three other unknown compounds.
+The defensive fluid is believed to be primarily insecticidal via action of the lauric acid, and is thought to aid against predation by ants.